 In summary, these are some of the potential therapeutic benefits of this cell-based treatment that go beyond what can be achievable with traditional antiretroviral therapy (cART):

 4)Possible association of the treatment with novel molecular compounds such as a Vif-inhibitor to act on HIV reservoirs.
 The HIV-1 Vif protein is essential for viral replication in primary CD4+ T cells but not in SupT1 cells .
-Accordingly, pharmacologic inhibition of Vif could be combined with SupT1 cell infusion to further restrict viral replication to the inoculated SupT1 cells.
+Accordingly, pharmacologic inhibition of Vif could be combined with SupT1 cell infusion to further move viral replication toward the inoculated SupT1 cells.
 Considering that APOBEC3G is expressed by different cell types, such as neuronal cells, astrocytes, and macrophages , pharmacologic inhibition of Vif may also have the benefit of acting on HIV reservoirs in the brain and other body areas.
 There are several molecules with promising anti-Vif activity currently being tested .
 Similarly, other HIV-1 accessory proteins that are not essential for replication in SupT1 cells (e.g., Vpr, Vpu, and Nef ) may also be the target of pharmacologic inhibition.
-It is important to point out that these drugs would not affect virus replication in the inoculated SupT1 cells, and therefore in combination with SupT1 cell infusion therapy, there should not be development of drug resistance normally associated with drug based treatments.
+It is important to point out that these drugs would not affect virus replication in the inoculated SupT1 cells, and therefore, in combination with SupT1 cell infusion therapy, there should not be the development of drug resistance normally associated with drug-based treatments.

 Below some considerations with regard to potential issues:

 1)Safety.
 We take this issue very seriously and are committed to performing very rigorous preclinical research to ensure there is enough data on safety to obtain approval from regulatory agencies for human experimentation.
 In this regard, injection of irradiated tumor cells as a therapy is already performed in cancer vaccination.
 In such cases, irradiating the cells prior to inoculation has been shown to ensure treatment safety both in animal and clinical studies .
 We used the same protocol used in cancer vaccination studies (i.e., 30 Gy of radiation dose for the cells), which resulted in safe in vivo inoculation in our animal study as well .
-Specifically, all animals successfully survived the treatment and presence of SupT1 cells was almost undetectable at late time points, which means that irradiating the cells prior to inoculation efficiently prevented SupT1 cell replication.
-Furthermore, we infused high doses of cells (40 million SupT1 cells were infused weekly), which in a highly immunodeficient mouse strain would rapidly lead to animal death in case of tumor development.
-Therefore, based on the clinical data we already have from cancer vaccination studies, and from the results of our first animal study, we believe that meeting the safety standards required for human trials is something feasible.
+Specifically, all animals successfully survived the treatment, and the presence of SupT1 cells was almost undetectable at late time points, which means that irradiating the cells prior to inoculation efficiently prevented SupT1 cell replication.
+Furthermore, we infused high doses of cells (40 million SupT1 cells were infused weekly), which in a highly immunodeficient mouse strain would rapidly lead to animal death in the case of tumor development.
+Therefore, based on the clinical data we already have from cancer vaccination studies and the results of our first animal study, we believe that meeting the safety standards required for human trials is feasible.

 2)Rejection issues.
 Tumors can develop because tumor cells are able to evade immune recognition.
 For example, SupT1 cells do not express HLA-DR, which is an antigen highly associated with immune recognition .
-Accordingly, given the tumoral nature of SupT1 cells, they should be significantly less immunogenic than normal cells and as such should survive in the patient long enough to provide a therapeutic effect.
-However, it is possible that the HIV virus will eradicate the cells faster and more efficiently than the immune system itself in any case.
+Accordingly, given the tumoral nature of SupT1 cells, they should be significantly less immunogenic than normal cells and, as such, should survive in the patient long enough to provide a therapeutic effect.
+However, it is possible that the HIV virus will eradicate the cells faster and more efficiently than the immune system itself in any case..

 5. Turner, S.; Tizard, R.; DeMarinis, J.; Pepinsky, R.B.; Zullo, J.; Schooley, R.; Fisher, R. Resistance of primary isolates of human immunodeficiency virus type 1 to neutralization by soluble CD4 is not due to lower affinity with the viral envelope glycoprotein gp120.
 Proc.
 Natl.
 Acad.
 Sci.
 USA.
 1992, 89:1335–1339.